CLOSE X

 Food at an Irpinian festival

-At the heart of Avellino is an ancient district known as Irpinia, one of the most fertile wine-growing regions in Italy, which some say is a wine paradise dating back to the ancient Greeks.
+At the heart of Avellino is an ancient district known as Irpinia.
+It is one of the most fertile wine-growing regions in Italy.
+Some say it is a wine paradise dating back to the ancient Greeks.

 Today, despite Campania being known for such astonishing places as Pompeii and Herculaneum, the bad-boy city of Naples, and the romantic Amalfi Coast, its true treasure may be land-locked Irpinia.